ClimateChangeInstitute/anttframework/AntT/README.md

 The project requires that a PostgreSQL is installed.
 PostgreSQL version >= 9.4 is required by the project.

+These sample layouts utilize HTML5 and Bootstrap v3.3.7.
+These are to be used for templating only.
+These layouts will later be built automatically.

 ## Building

 First, ensure that the database has been installed.
 The `README.md`